skaspy/skaspy/README.md

 - 💞️ I’m looking to collaborate on IT edu projects.
 - 🚲 I love road racing, Zwift and bikepacking.
 - 😀 she/her
-- 💻 I'm looking for a new IT job.
+- 💻 I'm looking for a new developer job.
 - 📫 How to reach me: bee.coding@gmx.de